davehardy20/Docker-poshc2_python/README.md

 Docker for Mac, from here - https://docs.docker.com/docker-for-mac/install/

-Create a folder for the Dockerfile called PoshC2_Python and copy the Docker file into into CD into the new folder

 Run the following to build a new image from the docker file

 ## Clone this repository